cmjw/CTF_Writeups/OverTheWire/Bandit.md

 We can use *uniq* with the *-u* option to list unique (non-repeated) lines.
 However, *uniq* only detects *adjacent* repeated lines, so we need to sort the contents of *data.txt* before providing them to *uniq*, for example using the *sort* command.

 Combining all of this: we can pipe the sorted contents of *data.txt* to *uniq*, returning only the unique line(s).
 I used the command *$sort data.txt | uniq -u*.

+## Level 9

+We are given a hint that the key is preceded by several "=" characters.
+Investing *data.txt*, this time it is in binary format.
+To search a binary file as if it was text, we can use the *grep* "-a" option.
+I searched for the "=" character using the following command: *$grep -a "=" data.txt*.

+## Level 10

+This time the key is encoded, specifically in base64 format.
+We can use the *base64* program to decode *data.txt* as follows: *$base64 -d data.txt*.

+## Level 11

+We are given a hint that the key is encoded using the ROT13 cipher.
+This cipher applied to alphabetic text shifts each character by 13.
+Since there are 26 letters in the alphabet, we can apply another round of ROT to "undo" the encoding.

+Thus, we need to shift alphabetic characters (uppercase and lowercase) 13 characters, wrapping back around from Z to A. In other words, we need to map A-Z to N-ZA-M, and a-z to n-za-m.
+We could reverse this encoding by using an already-built tool, but why not try it ourselves?
+I solved this challenge using the following command: *$ cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m'*.